 If you are thinking of undertaking a detox programme, then it is important that you contact us at Action Rehab to be referred to a professional clinic that can offer treatment with around-the-clock medical care.

 We strongly recommend that you do not try to detox at home by yourself, as this can potentially lead to severe health complications and withdrawal symptoms.
+Family members will undoubtedly try to help you through this period, but home detox can be very challenging, and detox is best performed with the assistance of medical staff.

 Another problem with detoxing without medical assistance is that you may experience withdrawal symptoms that will be so unpleasant that you will begin drinking again to ease the discomfort, causing a relapse.

-If you undergo alcohol detox at a rehab treatment clinic, you will be given prescription medications in a controlled environment which can help ease any withdrawal symptoms to the point where you can manage them.
+If you undergo alcohol detox at a rehab treatment clinic, you will be given prescription drugs in a controlled environment which can help ease any withdrawal symptoms to the point where you can manage them.

 Detox shouldn’t be taken lightly, and it is important that you are medically supervised throughout the process for your own health and safety.